zhaisilong/PepExplainer/README.md

 # PepExplainer

+❗️❗️❗️[The code will be updated in the next two days.]

 This is the official implementation for the paper titled 'PepExplainer: an explainable deep learning model for selection-based macrocyclic peptide bioactivity prediction and optimization'.

 ![flowchart](flowchart.png)